-When it comes to sustainability, the subject of CO2 emissions cannot be avoided.
+When talking about sustainability, one cannot avoid the subject of carbon emissions.
 In order to combat global warming, it is of great importance that emissions of CO2 and other greenhouse gases are drastically reduced.
-Therefore, we have already started in 2018 to map our carbon footprint and to take measures to reduce it.
-We have also decided to offset all our remaining CO2 emissions.
+Therefore, at VP Capital, we started mapping our carbon footprint in 2018 and taking measures to reduce it.
+We also decided to offset all our remaining carbon emissions.

-For VP Capital, most of the emissions are indirect, namely the emissions of the companies in which we invest.
-We therefore include the emissions from our direct participations in the calculation of our footprint.
+For VP Capital the largest part of the emissions is indirect, namely from the companies in which we invest.
+We consider the scope 1 & 2 emissions of these companies, at the level of our participation, as our (shared) responsibility and therefore we include them for a large part of our investments in the calculation of our footprint.

 Carbon Neutral Company